FOSSEE/st-scripts/getting-started-strings/script.rst

 on the terminal

-So what are strings?
+So, what are strings?
 In Python anything within either single quotes or double quotes or triple single quotes or triple double quotes are strings.
-This is true whatsoever, even if there is only one character within the quotes

 {{{ Type in ipython the following and read them as you type }}}::